Skip to main content

 1. Deploy the MongoDB Atlas SAM application with the configuration for a new project.

-3. From the Lambda console, go to the mongodbatlas.yaml file and comment out EVENTS_ORG, as shown in the following example.
-This prevents the collection of org events, because they are already being collected by the first collector.
+2. From the Lambda console, go to the mongodbatlas.yaml file and comment out EVENTS_ORG, as shown in the following example.
+This prevents the collection of Organisation Events in the second SAM app deployment, because these events are global and are already captured by first collector.

 This section shows you how to configure script-based log collection for the Sumo Logic MongoDB Atlas app.
 The sumologic-mongodb-atlas script is compatible with python 3.11 and python 2.7, and has been tested on Ubuntu 18.04 LTS.